-Marketing your music online can be pretty tricky if you’re not sure what to do but this huge list of 100 Tips To Market Your Music published by (now defunct) indie music resource site Artistopia can certainly lay a solid foundation for any beginning online music marketer to work from.
+Marketing your music online can be pretty tricky if you’re not sure what to do but this huge list of “100 Tips To Market Your Music” published by indie music resource site Artistopia (unfortunately now defunct) can certainly lay a solid foundation for any beginning online music marketer to work from.

-Please bear in mind, this list was first published in 2007 and of course a lot of things have changed in the music industry since then so some of the tips might be a little obsolete but nevertheless, this list definitely still worth a read.
+This list was first published in 2007 and of course a lot of things have changed in the music industry since then so some of the tips might be a little obsolete but it’s definitely still worth a read.

-The list is so big I’ve decided to split it into two parts.
-Here is the first part of 100 Ways To Market Your Music for you to enjoy.
+Furthermore, the list is so big I’ve decided to split it into two parts.
+Here is the first part of “100 Ways To Market Your Music” for you to enjoy.
 You can never have too much information at your fingertips.

 100 Tips to Market Your Music (Part 1)